dongzhang04/greenearthnet/documents/readme.txt

 Benson, V. et al. Multi-modal learning for geospatial vegetation forecasting.
 In Proc.
 IEEE/CVF Conference on Computer Vision and Pattern Recognition 27788–27799 (IEEE, 2024).
+- previous vegetation forecasting models perform either (i) global forecasting with low-resolution satellite data, or (ii) local forecasting with high-resolution satellite data
+- this study's model, Contextformer, aims to predict continential-scale vegetation greenness with NDVI at a 20m resolution
 - Contextformer architecture:
-1. uses PVT v2 as the vision backbone for encoding spatial context with Sentinel 2 satellite imagery and elevation data, with elevation included as an additional channel to Sentinel 2's image channels
+1. uses PVT v2 as the vision backbone for encoding spatial context with Sentinel 2 satellite imagery and elevation data, with elevation included as an additional channel to the Sentinel 2 image channels
 2. applies a cloud mask, a temporal positional encoding to indicate the timestep of a given token, and a weather embedding from the meteo encoder
-3. processes the patch embedding with a temporal transformer, specifically Presto's transformer encoder
+3. processes the patch embedding with a temporal transformer, implemented as Presto's transformer encoder
 4. decodes the resulting embeddings with delta decoders which predict the change in NDVI from the last cloud free timestep, before computing the final NDVI value for each timestep by adding the respective delta with the last cloud free measure
-5. the above process is done in parallel for all timesteps rather than iteratively, with step 4 applying only to timesteps 11-30 (or 1-20 if -9 is taken to be the oldest time step)
+5. the above process is done in parallel for all timesteps rather than iteratively, with step 4 providing ouput only for timesteps 11-30 (or 1-20 if -9 is taken to be the oldest timestep)

 - during training, a MLM/MAE learning technique is employed, with two types of masks applied at an equal probability:
-1. a random dropout mask which drops 70% of the patches from each of the timesteps in the range 3-30
+1. a random dropout mask which drops 70% of the patches from timesteps 3-30
 2. an inference mask which drops all patches from timesteps 10 to 30, equivalent to the actual task

 - the model's test sets are comprised of: